peter28data/Python/README.md

 ---

-## 📊 Key Insights Summary
+## Key Insights Summary

-### 📊 ~60% of sessions from Mobile users

-- Digital ad spend is currently overweighted toward mobile
-- Yet **Desktop users generate higher conversion rate**

-  ↳ Shift budget to desktop campaigns to improve ROI

----

-### 📊 Users are engaging but not converting at the same rate
+### 1️⃣ Users are engaging but not converting at the same rate

 - **5-10 Page Views per User** show healthy interest
 - But Conversion Rate remains significantly lower than expected